gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 `conf-mingw-w64-*` metapackage under some conditions.
-Here though it's `os-distribution != "cygwinports"` rather than `os-distribution = "msys2"` which makes me wonder if this would cause a problem on a regular Cygwin installation, where `os-distribution != "cygwin"`.
+Here though it's `os-distribution != "cygwinports"` rather than `os-distribution = "msys2"` which makes me wonder if this would cause a problem on a regular Cygwin installation, where `os-distribution = "cygwin"`.
+That would cause the `os-distribution != "cygwinports"` to be true which seems to select `conf-mingw-w64-*` packages, but my intuition is that those packages should only be selected on Msys2.
+There's too much else going on to also investigate that now and maybe my hunch is wrong anyway.

-My dependencies failed to install:
+There's a new problem: `llama`'s dependencies failed to install:
 ```
 #=== ERROR while compiling topkg.1.0.8 ========================================#
 # context     2.3.0 | win32/x86_64 | ocaml.5.3.0 | https://opam.ocaml.org#11859fd62a66b5e319a415e807797407068a7c13